sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ## Conclusion

-Reflection-based parsing limits the performance of systems requiring runtime schema flexibility. `hyperpb` proves that dynamic parsing can be highly optimized.
-By compiling descriptors into optimized bytecode tables and utilizing thread-local memory arenas, `hyperpb` bridges the performance gap between dynamic reflection and static compilation.
+Traditional dynamic protobuf parsing imposes significant overhead on systems that require runtime schema flexibility. `hyperpb` proves that dynamic parsing can be highly optimized.
+By compiling descriptors into optimized bytecode tables and utilizing reusable memory arenas, `hyperpb` bridges the performance gap between dynamic reflection and static compilation.
 In high-throughput scenarios, its allocation efficiency can even outperform static generation.

-For FauxRPC, adopting `hyperpb` was a pretty easy drop-in replacement.
-If you're doing dynamicpb, you might want to consider adopting hyperpb for the 'unmarshalling' part of your code.
+If your workload is descriptor-driven and spends significant CPU time unmarshalling protobufs, `hyperpb` is one of the rare optimizations that can deliver order-of-magnitude improvements without redesigning the surrounding architecture.
+For FauxRPC, adopting `hyperpb` turned dynamic schema mock generation into a highly efficient, virtually allocation-free pipeline.

 ---